-The student will complete the skill for a grade that counts for a total of 20% of the final course grade.
+The student will complete the skill all the way through (student will not be stopped) for a grade that counts for a total of 15% of the final course grade.
 Should the student have to remediate the skill, the remediation will not alter the original grade, however, the student will have to score at least an 85 on remediation to move on and attend clinical rotations.
 For remediation, the student must obtain a remediation form from the director and schedule an appointment ahead of time with an available instructor.
-All remediation for BSCCL skills must be complete by the final course day, or the student will receive and "Incomplete" for their grade and will not be allowed to attend their assigned clinical rotation until all remediation is complete.
+All remediation for BSCCL skills must be complete by the final course day, or the student will receive an "Incomplete" for their grade and will not be allowed to attend their assigned clinical rotation until all remediation is complete.
+In addition, for each clinical day missed due to remediation not being complete, the student will accrue a clinical absence.
 All remediation must be complete by the following week after the final exam unless a different date is stated by instructor.
 If not complete, the student will not have met the course exit goals and will be given a course grade of "F", regardless of other course grades, and withdrawn from the vocational nursing program.